-'Common property resource management' is the phrase used to describe the management of shared resources.
-A common property resource has been defined as any resource that is subject to individual or group use but not to individual ownership, and is used under some arrangement of community or group management (Mol and Wiersum 1993).
-Hardin's 1968 paper popularised the concept of the 'tragedy of the commons' and suggested that communal resources are particularly prone to overexploitation.
-However, the evidence is that many group-managed resources are not being destroyed, and it was realised that degradation is not an inevitable result of group management (Bromley & Cernea, 1989, Lawry, 1990, Ostrom 1992).
-A number of criteria have been identified under which group management is most likely to be successful (e.g. Baland and Platteau 1996, IFAD, 1995, Ostrom, 1992, Wade, 1987, Lawry, 1990, Cousins, 1996, Shackleton et al., 2002).
+"Common property resource management" is the phrase used to describe the management of shared resources.
+A common property resource has been defined as any resource that is subject to individual or group use but not to individual ownership and is used under some arrangement of community or group management (Mol and Wiersum, 1993).
+Hardin's (1968) paper popularized the concept of the "tragedy of the commons" and suggested that communal resources are particularly prone to overexploitation.
+However, the evidence is that many group-managed resources are not being destroyed, and it was realized that degradation is not an inevitable result of group management (Bromley and Cernea, 1989; Lawry, 1990; Ostrom 1992).
+A number of criteria have been identified under which group management is most likely to be successful (e.g., Baland and Platteau, 1996; IFAD, 1995; Ostrom, 1992; Wade, 1987; Lawry, 1990; Cousins, 1996; Shackleton et al., 2002).

 Changes in human population density and resource use patterns also mean that new systems of resource management need to evolve.
-Building on communal property resource management theory, a new paradigm of Community Based Resource Management (CBNRM) is starting to spread across the African continent.
-The Communal Areas Management Programme for Indigenous Resources (CAMPFIRE) programme initiated in Zimbabwe in the early 1980's was one of the first experiments in this regard.
-Most southern African states now have some form of CBNRM program (Murphree, 1997, Fabricius et al., 2004), partly due to the support they received from official development aid agencies.
+Building on communal property resource management theory, a new paradigm of Community-Based Resource Management (CBNRM) is starting to spread across the African continent.
+The Communal Areas Management Programme for Indigenous Resources (CAMPFIRE) was initiated in Zimbabwe in the early 1980s as one of the first experiments in this regard.
+Most southern African states now have some form of CBNRM program (Murphy, 1997;

+Fabricius et al., 2004), partly due to the support they received from official development aid agencies.
 Key to these early CBNRM programs was the identification of the need to devolve ownership and management to the lowest possible level.
 Although this devolution of power is still seen as important, it is clear that devolution on its own is not a sufficient criterion to initiate successful CBNRM.
-Fabricius et al., (2004) review the current status of CBNRM in Southern Africa.
-Even though they identify many pitfalls in CBNRM, and admit it has not always been as successful as initially envisaged, they still promote CBNRM as the means of achieving both community development and increased sustainability of the natural resource base.
+Fabricius et al. (2004) review the current status of CBNRM in southern Africa.
+Even though they identify many pitfalls in CBNRM and admit it has not always been as successful as initially envisaged, they still promote CBNRM as the means of achieving both community development and increased sustainability of the natural resource base.
 They identify seven principles that they see as paramount to sustainable CBNRM:

-- A diverse and flexible range of livelihood options is maintained - The production potential of the resource base is maintained or improved - Institutions for local governance and resource management are in place and effective - Economic and other benefits to provide an incentive for wise use of the resource exist

-- There are effective policies and laws, they are implemented, and authority is handed down to the lowest level where there is the capability to apply it - There is sensible and responsible outside facilitation - Local-level power relations are favourable to CBNRM and are understood.
+- A diverse and flexible range of livelihood options is maintained. - The production potential of the resource base is maintained or improved. - Institutions for local governance and resource management are in place and effective. - Economic and other benefits to provide an incentive for wise use of the resource exist. - There are effective policies and laws, they are implemented, and the authority is handed down to the lowest level where there is the capability to apply it. - There is sensible and responsible outside facilitation. - Local-level power relations are favorable to CBNRM and are understood.

-CBNRM principles are being employed in many areas of southern Africa as a mechanism to enhance the local biodiversity and to ensure long term sustainability of the biodiversity.
-This includes all the transfrontier parks throughout southern Africa, the Wild Coast Initiative in South Africa, Administrative Management Design for Game Management Areas (Zambia); Communal Areas Management Program for Indigenous Resources (CAMPFIRE) (Zimbabwe); Community Based Natural Resource Management Program in Conservancies (Namibia); Community Based Natural Resource Management Program in Controlled Hunting Areas (Botswana).
+CBNRM principles are being used in many areas of southern Africa as a mechanism to enhance the local biodiversity and to ensure long-term sustainability of the biodiversity.
+This includes all of the transfrontier parks throughout southern Africa, the Wild Coast Initiative in South Africa, Administrative Management Design for Game Management Areas (Zambia); Communal Areas Management Program for Indigenous Resources (CAMPFIRE) (Zimbabwe); Community-Based Natural Resource Management Program in Conservancies (Namibia); and Community-Based Natural Resource Management Program in Controlled Hunting Areas (Botswana).